-(Last Updated on : 12/08/2014)
+(Last Updated on : 21/10/2019)

 .
 The commonest costume is a white cloth, contrasted with six black bands of varying measurements at both ends.
 The costume of the Zemei women is restricted to white-coloured clothes and skirts with very narrow black and red border.

 to village and also from clan to clan.
 The popular types of the Ao skirts involve Azu jangnup su, endowed with red and yellow-black stripes, the Ngami su or fish tail skirt, and finally the Yongzujangau or cucumber seed skirt, woven in red on a black base.
 The women of the remaining groups go for diversity.

-Types of Naga Shawls
+Significance of Naga Shawls

 Tsungkotepsu signifies affluence of the owner, and the depictions of elephant

 speaks of the courage of the concerned man, while the human head attests accomplishment in head-hunting and other tasks like wielding spear and dao.

 The plethora of designs, motifs, patterns and vibrant shades make the world of Naga costumes a rainbow world.